quangv/docs/src/doc/manual/development/monaca_cli/cli_commands.rst

 monaca preview
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Starts a local web server that serves the ``www`` assets.
-The command will watch the file-system for changes and reload the browser when a change occurs.
+The command will watch the file system for changes and reload the browser when a change occurs.

 .. note:: For ReactJS and Angular2 projects, ``monaca preview`` command will transpile the project in memory before launching the previewer.
 Additionally, if the preview is still running and you make a change, the transpile process should be triggered and the previewer will be served with the new files.

-:dfn:`$ monaca preview [option]`
+:dfn:`$ monaca preview [options]`

 Options:
   =========================================== ==============================================================================================
-    ``--port``, ``-p``                                  HTTP port to listen to (default value is 8000) ``--no-open``                                       starts a local web server without opening a browser
+    ``--port``, ``-p``                                  HTTP port to listen to (default value is 8000) ``--no-open``                                       Starts a local web server without opening a browser.
   =========================================== ==============================================================================================

 Example